theshashankk/vcpb/README.md

-# 🎧 VoiceChatPyroBot — The first Telegram voice chat bot to be open-sourced
+# 🎧 The Shashank music bomt — The Telegram voice chat bot to be open-sourced

 ## 💭 Logic